fmxsh/f3c/f3c-spec.md

 > [!IMPORTANT]
 > The composite token `[meta level introducer]` is not the same as two individual [introducer] in a row (`[introducer] [introducer]`), even if they may seem identical. [metal level introducer] is considered its own indivisible unit.

+### Syntax as emerging from structures of tokens

+A _sequence_ holds several tokens in sequence.
+Thus, patterns among tokens can be defied.
+The tokens and the patterns both form the syntax.
+Syntax is not any one particular token, but the combinations of tokens in such a way that we can discern where in the _sequence_ particular content, _data_, with particular meaning, occurs.

+`var = 1 + 1`

+In the above example, none of the parts in themselves are considered syntax.
+That is, because in isolation, or being rearranged, they can not serve the function of inferring _data_.
+Is `+` part of data or is it not, for example.
+The function of syntax is to imply content of some type meaning.
+Thus, syntax is that, whatever, by which content can be discerned in a _sequence_.
+In the above example, data is understood by the syntax to be the evaluated expression resulting in the sum 2 which doesn't have any direct representation on in the sequence, but nonetheless is understood to exist by Virtue of the rules of the syntax.
+Thus, while syntax can delineate a part of a sequence and we can see it concretely represented, content can also be abstract.
+Data, as content, is thus an emergent feature of syntax, by the function of having rules for perception, and, as a result of such a function, resides as a consequence of the tokens, the patterns and the syntax.
+Tokens gives patterns, gives, syntax, causes data.

 ## Data (conceptual definitions)

 Besides the _basic tokens_, there is _data_.
-Data is a debut delineated sequence of characters or no characters ('emptiness' exist within a delineated space, and thus, the very absence of characters is considered to be the very data of that space).
-Data in its most general form can contain any character.
+Data is a delineated _sequence_ of _characters_ or no characters ('emptiness' exist within a delineated space, and thus, the very absence of characters is considered to be the very data of that space).
+Data in its most general form can contain any _character_.

 A general rule applying to all _data_ is that no character will ever be interpreted as a token, and consequently, no character is ever escaped.

+- [x] _f3c_ is an escapeless format.

-Data is categorized into _fields_.
+As a summary of the three following sections: Data is categorized into _fields_.
 A _field_ can be one of several _data constructs_.
 What particular _data constructs_ a that a particular _filed_ consists of, is determined by analyzing the field by aspects of _data formats_ and _data types_.
 Combining _data formats_ and _data types_ in different ways, yields different _data constructs_ which then defines the type of field.

 ### Fields